dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/InstallAITools/DeepSpeed.rst

 *Final output*:

-Once DeepSpeed deployment is complete, the following output is displayed while checking the status of the pods using the ``kubectl get pod -n workloads`` command.
+Once DeepSpeed deployment is complete (~ after approx 30 minutes), the following output is displayed while checking the status of the pods using the ``kubectl get pod -n workloads`` command.
 In the below image you can see that the launcher goes to a **Completed** status and the worker nodes are not present, signifying a successful deployment:

 .. image:: ../../../images/DeepSpeed.png